imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 a wise, old man.
 I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
 First, he was a Gray-Bearded Yogi.
 Before this he was a New Yorker and a practicing Freudian Psychoanalyst.
-Sometimes he had would say a lot of interesting and funny things, and at other times he would smile and nod and say nothing at all.
+Sometimes he would say a lot of interesting and funny things, and at other times he would smile and nod and say nothing at all.
 I can't remember if he ever stroked his beard.

 One day he said to me, "Asoka," (the name under which I was going at the time).
 "Asoka," he said, "do you know what is the single driving